JuanPZuluaga/JuanPZuluaga.github.io/_pages/about.md

 ### 2022

+- Working on one paper for [ICASSP 2023](https://2023.ieeeicassp.org/), related to Spoken Language Understanding (SLU).

-- The first two papers submitted to [INTERSPEECH 2022](https://interspeech2022.org/) are up in ArXiV!
+- Two papers accepted at [IEEE Spoken Language Technology Workshop (SLT 2022)](https://slt2022.org/).
+The camera-ready versions are up in ArXiV.
 Check them out!
   - BERTraffic: BERT-based Joint Speaker Role and Speaker Change Detection for Air Traffic Control Communications [abstract](https://arxiv.org/abs/2110.05781), [PDF](https://arxiv.org/pdf/2110.05781.pdf){: .notice}
-  - How Does Pre-trained Wav2Vec2.0 Perform on Domain-Shifted ASR?
+  - How Does Pre-trained Wav2Vec 2.0 Perform on Domain Shifted ASR?
 An Extensive Benchmark on Air Traffic Control Communications
   [abstract](https://arxiv.org/abs/2203.16822), [PDF](https://arxiv.org/pdf/2203.16822.pdf){: .notice}

 - We submitted 5 papers to [INTERSPEECH 2022](https://interspeech2022.org/) with Yulia, Amrutha, Saeed and Petr M., from our lab ([Idiap](https://www.idiap.ch/en)) and some other nice co-authors from DLR (Germany), Brno University of Technology and Uniphore!